db0company/Gallery/README.md

 * The gallery directory can be the same as the static directory specified to staticmod ;)

-##### Add it on my website code
+##### Add it to my website code

+* Add `pathname.eliom` and `gallery.eliom` in your Makefile, both on the server and client sides.

 You will have to call two functions:

 * `Gallery.load_css`
-  * This function has one parameter: the path of where the css file is.
+  * This function has one parameter: the path of the css file.
-  * It must be a relative path to the gallery folder specified in the configuration file.
+  * It must be a _relative path_ to the gallery folder specified in the configuration file.
   * The path argument can be a list (`load_css`), a string (`load_css_str`) or a [Pathname.t](https://github.com/db0company/Pathname) (`load_css_path`).
+  * This function returns an HTML5 element that must be added in the `head` list:

+       (html
+           (head (title (pcdata "Ocsigen Gallery Example")) [Gallery.load_css ["css"]]) ...)

 * `Gallery.viewer`
   * This function has one optional paramter: the description of the gallery, displayed on top of it.
-  * This function has one required parameter: the path of where the images folder is.
+  * This function has one required parameter: the path of the images folder.
-  * It must be a relative path to the gallery folder specified in the configuration file.
+  * It must be a _relative path_ to the gallery folder specified in the configuration file.
   * The path argument can be a list (`viewer`), a string (`viewer_str`) or a [Pathname.t](https://github.com/db0company/Pathname) (`viewer_path`).
+  * This function return an HTML5 div element that can be added on your website, anywhere that its possible to add a div element :)
+  * You can have as many gallery as you want on the same page!

 ***